 Artesian water, also known as “artesian-well drinking water”, comes from a well that taps a specific layer of rock or sand through which the water flows and is stored.

 Essentially, its main difference to the other types of water coming from springs and wells is that it comes from a tapped aquifer.

-Making sure you are drinking enough water is more important than the type of water you prefer.
+Making sure you drink enough water is more important than the type of water you choose to drink.

 There are many conflicting opinions on what type of water is best for health.